pieroni-rafael/productivity-mobile-app/README_AI.md

 2. Check for reusable components in `components/ui/`
 3. Create new components in `components/` if needed
 4. Follow the existing data flow patterns
+5. **USE ONLY SYSTEM COLOR VARIABLES** - never `bg-blue-500` or similar
-5. Maintain consistent styling with the rest of the app
+6. Maintain visual consistency with the rest of the app using semantic colors

 ### Modifying Existing Features
 1. Understand the current implementation first